Killing of Nixzmary Brown: Details and evidence of Brown's abuse and death

 It was reported that Brown was confined to a spare room in the apartment with dirty mattresses, a broken radiator, an old wooden school chair with a rope, and a litter box.
-Further, Brown was said to be "routinely tied to the chair; raped; beaten repeatedly with a belt and fists.
+Further, Brown was said to be "routinely tied to the chair, raped, [and] beaten repeatedly with a belt and fists.
 Also reported were crime-scene photos taken in the family's three-bedroom apartment, as well as a videotape of Rodriguez casting blame on Brown."
 Schwartz had said outside of the courtroom on Wednesday that his client was only guilty of being "a strict disciplinarian" and he then reiterated claims that Brown's mother was responsible.
 He then made a statement that as the trial continued, the jury would soon learn who the actual "monster" [sic] was in Brown's murder.

 On January 18, the trial focused on household items which were transformed into instruments of torture for Brown.
 The chief object was the chair that Brown was tied to.
 A white nylon cord was still attached to the chair.
-A bungee cord and duct tape, which "Rodriguez allegedly used to cinch Brown's ankles to the chair." were shown to the jury.
-The jury seemed most disturbed by the cat-litter box.
+A bungee cord and duct tape, which Rodriguez allegedly used to cinch Brown's ankles to the chair, were also shown to the jury.

 It was reported on the January 21 trial portion that "Brown weighed just 36 pounds when police found her beaten to death on the floor of her Brooklyn apartment, but her family's fridge was anything but empty."
 Jurors saw crime-scene photographs "of a well-stocked refrigerator full of milk, pancake mix, salami, tortillas, cream cheese, lettuce – and the yogurt that Nixzmary was punished for stealing the night she died."

 In an attempt to show Rodriguez in a favorable light, a drinking mug was shown at the Tuesday portion of the trial by the defense lawyer with the title "World's Greatest Dad", to show the jury that Rodriguez did not murder Brown.
-Schwartz commented about the relationship between Brown and Rodriguez.
+Schwartz commented on the relationship between Brown and Rodriguez.
 Assistant D.A.
 Ama Dwimoh rebuked the whole idea of Rodriguez ever being a good father to Brown.
 Further court discussion centered on the black leather belt that Rodriguez used to allegedly hit Brown.
-There were traces of Brown's DNA on the belt, according to prosecutors.
+According to prosecutors, there were traces of Brown's DNA on the belt.